I Was on a Compilation CD With Don McGahn in College | Washingtonian (DC)

 There’s really nothing more ’90s than being on an obscure compilation CD.
 And perhaps there’s nothing more 2019 than being from the DC area and having a bizarre, tangential relationship the Trump administration.

-Yesterday, while commenting on a post on Facebook from John Wurster (of Superchunk and Best Show fame), an old college radio chum alerted me to the fact that Don McGahn, President Trump’s OG White House Counsel and purveyor of fine ’80s cover tunes in Scott’s New Band, has a solo song on the Jericho Sessions CD.
-Yes, the Don McGahn who Trump tried to pressure into firing Robert Mueller but who quit instead.
+Yesterday, while commenting on a post on Facebook from Jon Wurster (of Superchunk and Best Show fame), an old college radio chum alerted me to the fact that Don McGahn, President Trump’s OG White House Counsel and purveyor of fine ’80s cover tunes in Scott’s New Band, has a solo song on the Jericho Sessions CD.
+Yes, the Don McGahn who Trump tried to pressure into firing Robert Mueller.

 The Jericho Sessions, compiled by campus radio station manager Kevin Flaherty, AKA “Stooge,” and Christopher D. Walter collected the finest original tunes from University of Notre Dame campus bands from the innocent (grunge-hadn’t-quite-broken-